OGSarah/Workout/README.md

 - Progress will be derived from comparing ExerciseSetSummaries for an Exercise over time, instead of comparing it to the Exercise Set.
 - Use the WorkoutsController to load in the WorkoutSummaries.

+## Notes:
+- I updated the data so that it was more recent since in a real world situation most exercise data would be within the past year.

 ## Ideation Phase:
 <div align="center">
   <div style="border: 2px solid white; border-radius: 10px;">